 Steve owns Aquaventure Dive & Photo Center and oversees day-to-day operations.
 Steve has experience working in the underwater photo industry from shooting professionally, testing, repairing, and distributing for various manufacturers including INON America, Fisheye, and Watershot Inc. Steve enjoys both recreational and technical diving and is certified on various closed cicuit and semi-closed circuit rebreathers.
 He is a PADI Master Scuba Diver Trainer, an SDI Instructor Trainer, as well as an IANTD & TDI Instructor.
 Steve’s passion for the underwater world is contagious and he enjoys inspiring others to dream big and seek adventure!

-Ryan is Aquaventure’s Senior Repair Tech as well as a retail specialist, gas blender, and PADI instructor for Aquaventure with experience teaching in the Florida Keys.
+Ryan is Aquaventure’s Senior Repair Tech as well as a retail Manager, gas blender, and PADI instructor for Aquaventure with experience teaching in the Florida Keys.
 His love for diving is easily seen as he enjoys talking about diving to everyone who enters the store.
 Ryan is also an avid free diver.
 When not working at Aquaventure, or holding his most important position as “Mr. Mom” at home, you can find him riding hammerhead sharks with his friends from the Shark Research Institute in Bimini, Bahamas.
 Ryan enjoys the local shipwrecks but his favorite dive site is: “Anywhere warm in the Caribbean!”

 Dive gear: Aqualung Zuma, Apeks XTX200 Tungsten, Suunto Cobra 3, Suunto D6i, DUI TLS350 Drysuit